Austrian Voters Expected To Elect Sebastian Kurz As New Chancellor

 "He's like a pop star," said Bauer, who is national desk editor at the Austrian news magazine Profil.
 "He's like Justin Bieber, it takes hours (and) people want to make selfies with him.
 I think 20 percent of his campaign was just making photos and selfies.
 And this is also something that is a little bit criticized, because we don't know much about him."

-What is known is that Kurz's center-right Austrian People's Party, which he took over in May, has a strong lead in opinion polls.
+What is known is that Kurz's center-right Austrian People's Party had consistently led in opinion polls since he took over in May.
 He grew up in the working-class Vienna neighborhood of Meidling, where he still lives.
 His mother was a teacher and his father was a manager, said his friend and fellow party official, Gernot Bluemel.

 "He was raised with the idea that if you work hard, if you play by the rules, then you can achieve your goals you can realize your dream," said Bluemel, who heads the Vienna branch of the Austrian People's Party.
 "In a country where the level of taxes is being raised higher and higher, this dream is becoming more and more unrealistic."